matrix-org/matrix-spec-proposals/proposals/3079-low-bandwidth-csapi.md

   "observe": 1,            // Set to 1 if /sync supports OBSERVE.
 Omission indicates no support for OBSERVE.
 }
 ```

+Clients MAY negotiate which CBOR version to use with the server by sending an option ID 257 with a `uint` value (defined in
+RFC 7252) set to the CBOR version requested.
+This value should be 'sticky' and remembered across requests for the lifetime
+of the underlying connection.
+Absence of this option indicates no CBOR enum support in the client UNLESS the client sends
+numeric keys in its request bodies, in which case Version 1 MUST be assumed.
+This negotiation is required so servers know
+whether to push numeric CBOR keys to clients.
+It is not required for CoAP versions as these are always client-initiated.

 ### Summary of required features